 3.3 Tips for Moist and Fluffy Chocolate Cake

-- Check oven temperature: An accurate oven temperature ensures even baking.
+- Check oven temperature: accurate heat bakes even cake

-- Use the toothpick test: Insert a toothpick into the center; it should come out clean or with a few crumbs.
+- Do a toothpick test: stick it in the center; if it comes out clean or with a few crumbs, it's done

 3.4 Variations on Classic Chocolate Cake

-- Vegan chocolate cake: Substitute eggs with applesauce or flaxseed meal and use plant-based milk.
+- Vegan chocolate cake: use applesauce or flaxseed meal instead of eggs, and plant milk

-- Gluten-free chocolate cake: Replace all-purpose flour with a gluten-free blend or almond flour.
+- Gluten-free chocolate cake: swap flour for gluten-free blend or almond flour

-- Rich chocolate cake: Include melted chocolate in addition to cocoa powder for a more intense flavor.
+- Rich chocolate cake: add melted chocolate along with cocoa powder for extra intensity

 4. Strawberry Toppings and Fillings